 - Split the spaghetti squash in half lengthwise.
 Scoop out seeds.
 Place on a baking dish with cut side down and bake for 40 to 50 minutes.

 - Remove spaghetti squash from oven.
 When cool enough to handle, use a fork to gently scrape around the edge of the squash to shred the pulp into strands.

 - In a wok or large fry pan, heat vegetable oil.
 Sauté onion and garlic until fragrant, about 2 to 3 minutes.

-- Add shrimps and cook till they curl.
+- Add shrimp and cook till they curl.